Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

 \subsection{Finite field discretization errors}

-When using Theorem \ref{theoretical_target_enumeration_theorem} to evaluate the Euler characteristic integral over a \emph{bounded} (and connected) region $\Omega$, we need to be careful.
+When using Theorem \ref{theoretical_target_enumeration_theorem} to evaluate the Euler characteristic integral over a \emph{bounded} and connected region $\Omega \subset \mathbb{R}^2 $, we need to be careful because the assumptions are not satisfied ($\Omega \neq \mathbb{R}^2 $).
 Suppose, for instance, the height function $h=10$ throughout $\Omega$, so that $h$ never vanishes along $\partial\Omega$.
 Then the calculated value of the integral using Theorem \ref{theoretical_target_enumeration_theorem} is 20.
-This differs from the correct value of 10 by a factor of 2 (see figure \ref{no_zero_padding}).
+This differs from the correct value of 10 by a factor of 2 (see Figure \ref{zero_padding_comparison}).
 To correct this error, we can zero-pad $h$ by constructing a function $g$ such that,

 and then integrating $g$ over $\mathbb{R}^2$ instead of $h$ over $\Omega$.
 For the rest of this paper, this correction is always assumed to be made when working with finite, discrete sensor fields.